eligrey/FileSaver.js/README.md

 ### Saving File

 You can save a File constructor without specifying a filename.
-The File itself already contains a name, There is a hand full of ways to get a file instance (from storage, file input, new constructor, clipboard event) But if you still want to change the name, then you can change it in the 2nd argument
+If the file itself already contains a name, there is a hand full of ways to get a file instance (from storage, file input, new constructor, clipboard event).
+If you still want to change the name, then you can change it in the 2nd argument.

 ```js
 // Note: Ie and Edge don't support the new File constructor,